-Studies have demonstrated that patients recovering from Covid-19 infection carried helper T-cells that recognized the SARS-CoV-2 S-spike protein, and virus-specific killer T-cells were detected in 70% of the test subjects.
-As haptenized proteins are known to induce potent T-cell responses, the Company believes BVX-0320 could have an advantage over other developing Covid-19 vaccines.
-Furthermore, the Company's clinical experience with haptenization and safety data from prior clinical development of "first generation" haptenized vaccines may prove advantageous from a regulatory perspective and lead to an accelerated development process.
+Studies (May 14, 2020, Cell) have demonstrated that patients recovering from SARS-CoV-2 carried helper T-cells that recognized the SARS-CoV-2 S-spike protein; virus-specific killer T-cells were detected in 70% of the test subjects.
+As haptenized proteins are known to induce potent T-cell responses, the Company believes BVX-0320 will have an advantage over other developing COVID-19 vaccines.

-In December 2020, the Company completed its preclinical program for BVX-0320 suggested by the U.S. Department of Health and Human Services, Food and Drug Administration ("FDA") Center for Biologics Evaluation and Research ("CBER") in their published guidance on Development and Licensure of Vaccines to Prevent COVID-19.
-The FDA's guidance is intended to assist in the clinical development and licensure of vaccines for the prevention of COVID-19, and reflect the FDA's current thinking on the issue.
+In December 2020, the Company completed its preclinical program for BVX-0320, which was the Murine Model Study that evaluated in vivo immune response, T-cell activation and tolerability of BVX-0320, which were studies suggested by the US Department of Health and Human Services, FDA, and CBER in their published Guidance on Development and Licensure of Vaccines to Prevent COVID-19 (the "Guidance").
+The Guidance is intended to assist in the clinical development and licensure of vaccines for the prevention of COVID-19 and reflects the FDA's current thinking on the issue.

-Conducted by Charles River Laboratories, Inc. ("CRL") under contract with the Company, the preclinical program which began in September 2020 evaluated the anti-virus immune response elicited by BVX-0320 in a controlled murine model ("Murine Model Study") by measuring the development of antibodies to the protein that binds the virus to human cells.
-Following two injections of BVX-0320 together with the immunological adjuvant, QS21, to 28 mice at four dosage levels, 96.4% developed positive antibody responses detected at week 6.
+Conducted by Charles River Laboratories, Inc. ("CRL"), under contract with the Company, the preclinical program, which began in September 2020, evaluated the anti-virus immune response elicited by BVX-0320 in the Murine Model Study by measuring the development of antibodies to the protein that binds the virus to human cells.
+Following two injections of BVX-0320, together with QS-21, to 28 mice at four dosage levels, 96.4% developed positive antibody responses at week 6.
 The Company also found that BVX-0320 activated CD4+ helper T-cells and CD8+ killer T-cells that express the activation markers, CD69 and CD25.
-This result indicates that immunization with BVX-0320 at two different dose levels of 3μg or 10μg stimulated CD4+ helper T-cells CD8+ killer T-cells.
-CD4+ T-cells are crucial in achieving a regulated effective immune response to viral pathogens, and are central to adaptive immune responses.
-Generated following an immune response, memory CD4+ T-cells retain information about the virus, which enables them to respond rapidly after viral exposure.
+This result indicates that immunization with BVX-0320 at two different dose levels of 3μg or 10μg stimulated CD4+ helper T-cells and CD8+ killer T-cells.
+CD4+ helper T-cells are crucial in achieving a regulated effective immune response to viral pathogens, and are central to adaptive immune responses.
+Generated following an immune response, memory CD4+ helper T-cells retain information about the virus, which enables them to respond rapidly after viral exposure.
 CD8+ killer T-cells have the capacity to kill cells infected by the virus, thereby stopping viral replication in those cells.